Kevin Jennings

 Kevin Brett Jennings (born May 8, 1963) is an American educator, author, and administrator.
-He was the assistant deputy secretary for the Office of Safe and Drug-Free Schools at the U.S. Department of Education from July 6, 2009 – June 2011.
+He was the assistant deputy secretary for the Office of Safe and Drug-Free Schools at the U.S. Department of Education from July 6, 2009 to June 2011.

 Jennings holds degrees from Harvard University, Columbia University's Teachers College, and the Stern School of Business at New York University.
 He became a teacher and was named one of fifty "Terrific Teachers Making a Difference" by the Edward Calesa Foundation; he also came out as gay to his students.
 In 1990, he founded the Gay and Lesbian Independent School Teachers Education Network (later changed to the Gay, Lesbian and Straight Education Network), which seeks to end discrimination, harassment, and bullying based on sexual orientation and gender identity.
 In 1992, he was named co-chair of the Education Committee of the Governor's Commission on Gay and Lesbian Youth in Massachusetts.
 Jennings has authored seven books, including one which won the Lambda Literary Award.

-Early life and teaching career
+Early life, family and education

 Jennings was born in Fort Lauderdale, Florida.
 He was the youngest of five children to Chester Henry, an itinerant Southern Baptist preacher, and Alice Verna (Johnson) Jennings.
 His family was poor and constantly moved around the South as his father sought a permanent post.
-His father died when Jennings was eight and the family was living in a Lewisville, North Carolina, trailer park.
+His father died when Jennings was eight years old and the family was living in a Lewisville, North Carolina, trailer park.
 From then on, he grew up in a rural atmosphere that was intolerant of African Americans and gay people; several of his cousins and uncles were in the Ku Klux Klan.
 He was constantly taunted and bullied.
 "The first day of 10th grade I actually refused to go back to school because I simply wasn't going to go back to a place where I was bullied every day."
 He attended Paisley Magnet School in Winston-Salem, North Carolina, where he did well academically but was beaten by classmates for what they saw as effeminate behavior.
 He attempted suicide after realizing he was gay.
 After he and his mother moved to Hawaii, he graduated from Radford High School in Honolulu.

+Jennings then attended and received a bachelor's degree magna cum laude in history from Harvard University, where he delivered the Harvard Oration at the 1985 commencement.
+He returned years later to obtain additional degrees.
+He earned a master's degree in interdisciplinary studies in education at Columbia University's Teachers College in 1994, and an MBA from New York University's Stern School of Business in 1999.
+While at Columbia in 1993, he was named a Joseph Klingenstein Fellow.